alphagov/government-service-design-manual/service-manual/making-software/development-environment.md

 * develop rapidly and iteratively
 * continuously test and monitor software during development

-Although this document does not describe the capabilities and characteristics of a production environment, there is a general presumption that any production environment should enable the exemplar project development teams to:
+Although this document doesn't describe the capabilities and characteristics of a production environment, there's a general presumption that any production environment should enable the exemplar project development teams to:

 * deploy updates to the system rapidly and iteratively (ie at least daily)
 * continuously test and monitor software in production